Abhijeet Singh Sanga

 Abhijeet Singh Sanga (born 2 August 1983) is an Indian politician and a member of Uttar Pradesh Legislative Assembly.
 He represents the Bithoor assembly constituency of Kanpur Nagar district.

 Political career

 Abhijeet Singh Sanga started his political career from Samajwadi Party then moved to Indian National Congress and contested 2012 U.P.
 Assembly election from AC Bithoor on Congress symbol.
 Until early 2017 he was Kanpur Gramin Congress President, then he joined BJP and contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated his close contestant Munindra Shukla from Samajwadi Party with a margin of 58,987 votes.
 Again he became MLA by beating the same opponent in 2022.

+In the 2022 Uttar Pradesh Legislative Assembly elections, Sanga once again contested from Bithoor as the BJP candidate.
+He defeated his Samajwadi Party rival Munindra Shukla by a margin of 20,995 votes.
+Sanga received 106,910 votes, while Shukla secured 85,915 votes.

+Sanga has been vocal on issues of communal harmony and judicial independence in Uttar Pradesh.
+In a July 2025 interview, he discussed the law and order situation, committee investigations into high-profile cases, and expressed faith in the judiciary to provide justice in contentious incidents.

+He regularly participates in constituency-level events and has publicly reaffirmed his commitment to eliminating corruption and promoting development in Bithoor.

+According to PRS Legislative Research, Sanga has maintained active attendance and participation in the proceedings of the Uttar Pradesh Legislative Assembly.

+Personal life and assets

+As per his 2022 affidavit, Sanga declared agricultural land, a residential house, and liabilities including minor loans, with a total property value exceeding ₹4 crore.